-FGO is located within the Nharnuwangga Wajarri & Ngarlawangga lands (collectively the Jidi Jidi lands) in the Bryah Basin. communities to listen to their needs and expectations.
+FGO is located within the Nharnuwangga Wajarri & Ngarlawangga lands (collectively the Jidi Jidi lands) in the Bryah Basin.

+The review involved regular meetings with our Indigenous communities to listen to their needs and expectations.

 The revised policies will form the basis of Westgold's Social Performance Standards and outline our expectations in relation to local content, cultural heritage, social investment, stakeholder engagement and communications.